jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 linux requirements
 #################################################################################

-run these commands in a terminal to install python on the Linux_ Operating System
+run these commands in a terminal to install python in Linux_

 .. code-block:: shell